 Soon after, the company signed a confidentiality agreement with its biggest shareholder, Golden Gate Capital, that includes discussions on several points regarding Ann’s probable future options, that can generate the best returns for shareholders.
 While Engine Capital was fixated on convincing Ann’s management to put the company up for sale, Golden Gate Capital had not shown any such interest.
-In response to the consistent pressure from the activist investor and its affiliates, Ann hired JPMorgan (NYSE:JPM) a couple of months back to look for possible sale options.
-With the recent agreement, Golden Gate Capital has been included in the ongoing options review process, and Ann believes that the private equity firm’s expertise in retail would prove helpful.
+In response to the consistent pressure from the activist investor and its affiliates, Ann hired JPMorgan (NYSE:JPM) in late 2014 to look for possible sale options.
+With the agreement, Golden Gate Capital was included in the options review process, and Ann believed that the private equity firm’s expertise in retail would prove helpful.

 How Does Trefis Modelling Work?

 How do we get the historical numbers for this chart?

 Trefis has a team of in-house Analysts who gather historical data from company filings and other verifiable sources.
 When historicals are available, we explain how we got them at the bottom of the Trefis analysis section below.